Blockchain-Alchemy/GRAT/README.md

 - [ ] Promotion
 - [ ] Marketing
 - [ ] Press Release and Educator Packet
-- [ ] Add delight to the experience when all tasks are complete :tada:
+- [ ] Release into the wild :tada: